 - Service-Learning Student Travel Scholarship

-The College of Arts + Sciences offers the following scholarships to Media School students who wish to study abroad:
+The College of Arts and Sciences offers the following scholarships to Media School students who wish to study abroad:

 The Media School also offers scholarships for which Media B.A. students are eligible.